 So I tell myself: Well done, I’ve nailed this workout, this was totally do-able.

 If I’m defeated by the workout, if it drags on too long, then I’m unlikely to want to do it again anytime soon!

 So if you want to start implementing a new habit, make it a super simple one.
 For example: you can’t go from drinking no water, to drinking 3 litres overnight.
 But how about starting each day with a glass of water.

 Think of each habit you consistently practice as an upgrade to your current state of being.
 Practice it over time and you evolve into a better version of yourself.

 PS Like this content?
-It’s actually a Chapter from one of our nutrition courses.
+It’s actually an extract from one of our courses.
 Find out more here.